Home » Weaverbird: Spirit of Colombia

 Travel back to Armenia before boarding a flight via Bogota to the Caribbean coast and the city of Santa Marta.
 Santa Marta is South America's oldest surviving colonial city and it's spruced up town centre offers small scale historic charm as well as some great restaurants, bars and cafés.
 It is probably most famous for being where the great liberator Simon Bolivar was born.

 From here it's a short journey to the incredible Parque Nacional Tayrona.
 There is a full day trip to this dazzling region of thick, humid jungle and exquisite unspoiled beaches fringed by coconut palms and peppered with vast, smooth boulders.
 It was once home to the indigenous Tayrona indians.
 Jungle paths follow tree-covered trails surrounded by tropical dry forest, with monkeys swinging in the trees overhead and the atmosphere heavy with heat.
 There are a number of restaurants and bars in the park where you can stop for lunch in the shade and take in your exotic surroundings.
+Of course if you'd rather have the day to explore or relax in Santa Marta then this can easily be arranged locally.

 A private bus then takes you inland to the small provincial town of Aracataca (2 hours).
 The town is famous as the birth place of Gabriel García Márquez, and provides a good place to stop for lunch.
 Márquez is arguably Latin America's most famous writer and his works; (including 'One Hundred Years of Solitude') often feature in lists of the greatest novels ever written.
 He was born in Aracataca in 1927, and his birthplace features in some of his stories as the fictional town of Macondo.
 Today the family house he was raised in is a museum, and you will have time to visit the home of the Nobel Prize winning author.